 – Mark Slouka, Lost Lake

-Most of us look at nature most often at some remove.
-A vista point, a park, a trail.
-An arrangement.
-A diorama.
-Even “nature photography” has tropes and conventions that hold us at a distance.
-What could be more banal than the close-up of a beautiful flower?
-Or the long shot of a herd crossing a plain, side-lit by the rising sun.
+Even nature photography has tropes and conventions that hold us at a distance.
+What’s more banal than a close-up of a flower?
+Or a long shot of a herd crossing a plain, side-lit by the rising sun?

 A review once described my work as “fleshy and tender.”
 That’s more or less what I’m after.